Global Health Chronicles

 Segment Synopsis: Dr. Castro talks about a study that found no evidence that the category of Haitian should be consider a risk group and the political repercussions of that study.

-Keywords: folk healers; GHESKIO [Group Haitian for the Study of Kaposi’s Sarcoma and Opportunistic Infections]; Haitian Creole; Haitian-Americans; J. Johnson; M. Fischl; Miami; New York; risk factors; S. Landesman; voodoo
+Keywords: GHESKIO [Group Haitian for the Study of Kaposi’s Sarcoma and Opportunistic Infections]; Haitian Creole; Haitian-Americans; J. Johnson; M. Fischl; Miami; New York; S. Landesman; folk healers; risk factors; voodoo

-59:14 - New Disease consequences
+00:59:14 - New Disease consequences

-Play segment Segment link
+Play segment

 Partial Transcript: I’m curious about what the thoughts were back then, and have we made any progress.